UNDP and the European Union

 The EU and UNDP are natural partners, sharing the same values and objectives.
 These include respect for human rights and the rule of law; equal access to development opportunities for all; and fight against poverty around the world.
 A guiding principle of our partnership is the joint effort to help countries achieve the Millennium Development Goals.

-The areas of democratic governance and crisis prevention and recovery are the main pillars of our partnership.
-Human rights and gender play an important role as cross-cutting issues, while cooperation also includes other relevant areas for sustainable human development, such as environment & energy and migration and development.
+The areas of democratic governance and peacebuilding and climate and disaster resilience are the main pillars of our partnership.
+Human rights and gender play an important role as cross-cutting issues, while cooperation also includes other relevant areas for sustainable human development, such as migration and development.

 We have been working together for 15 years, and engaging in a strategic partnership ever since 2004.
 The cooperation takes place at the policy, advocacy, knowledge sharing and programmatic levels, each complementing one another.